Hot or cold after back pain? (physiotherapy response)

 result: foot amputation due to tissue necrosis.
 Of course, the physio meant to use cold INTERMITTENTLY until the patient's next appointment.
 This did not prevent him from losing his therapist's license forever...

-Well let's get back to our lumbago, and the role of hot and cold to relieve you.
-Admittedly, the adverse effects are (usually) minimal, but here is what has been documented in the scientific literature:
+Let's come back to our back pain, and the role of hot and cold in relieving you.
+Certainly, the side effects are (generally) minimal, but here is what has been identified in the scientific literature:

 • Redness of the skin